Radical Republicans: Opposing Lincoln

 The Radical Republicans opposed Lincoln's terms for reuniting the United States during Reconstruction (1863), which they viewed as too lenient.
 They proposed an "ironclad oath" that would prevent anyone who supported the Confederacy from voting in Southern elections, but Lincoln blocked it and once Radicals passed the Wade–Davis Bill in 1864, Lincoln vetoed it.
 The Radicals demanded a more aggressive prosecution of the war, a faster end to slavery and total destruction of the Confederacy.
 After the war, the Radicals controlled the Joint Committee on Reconstruction.

 Opposing Johnson

 After Lincoln's assassination, War Democrat Vice President Andrew Johnson became president.
-Although he appeared at first to be a Radical, he broke with them and the Radicals and Johnson became embroiled in a bitter struggle.
+Although he appeared at first to be a Radical, he broke with them and became embroiled in a bitter struggle with them.
 Johnson proved a poor politician and his allies lost heavily in the 1866 elections in the North.
 The Radicals now had full control of Congress and could override Johnson's vetoes.